ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“nan”*

+   **Ontological references:**

 .. dropdown:: Reference

    A source that provides evidence or context for a decision, requirement, or comparison.
 In ISO, often refers to authoritative standards or datasets.

    **Example usage:**
-   Wet-lab references include international standards, reference ranges, or cited procedures used to interpret test results.
+   *“Wet-lab references include international standards, reference ranges, or cited procedures used to interpret test results.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip